 Jacob loves the Smokey Bear collection from the Landmark Project, where 10% of each product goes back to the Smokey Bear Fund for Wildfire Prevention Education.

 We don’t use many plastic sandwich bags while we’re at home but we often travel with a few just in case.

 Recently, we picked up a couple of these Stasher Reusable Silicon bags to use when we are on the go and also found Bee’s Wraps for fresh foods.
 You use your hands to warm up the beeswax and seal.

 Solar chargers help save the environment and Goal Zero makes an entire line of chargers and batteries to use depending on what your needs are.
 We personally use a Jackery system when we’re camping.

 We love our packing cubes since they help us stay organized when we travel and help compress our clothes.
 We’ve tried our fair share of packing cubes and not all cubes are created equal.

-The Peak Design Packing Cubes are our favorite because they are so lightweight, durable, and they have a clean side and dirty side to keep your clothes separated.
-We’ve used them for a while now, and it’s a bonus that they are made of recycled material.
+These packing cubes are our favorite because they are so lightweight, durable, and they have a clean side and dirty side to keep your clothes separated.

 Reusable shopping totes can always come in handy, but the hardest part is remembering that we have them.
 Lately, we stash them in our car and pretty much anywhere else we can see and access them to help refresh our memory.